gjroots/esp32_nat_router_plus/docs/Advanced_topics.md

 - Toggle web server  (which allows you to turn on or off the webserver temporarily

 - Erase Flash   (which will erase all data from flash memory).
-1. Hold down the boot/EN button for 3 seconds to enter the menu mode.
+1. Hold down the **BOOT** button for 3 seconds to enter the menu mode.
 The LED will indicate that the device has entered the menu mode.

 2. Click the button once to cycle through the menu options.